OpenNebula/vOneCloud-docs/docs/source/release_notes/system_requirements.rst

    - In the vSphere client proceed to Home -> Inventory -> Hosts and Clusters
    - Select the ESX host, Configuration tab and select Security Profile in the Software category.
    - In the Firewall section, select the Properties.
 Enable GDB Server, then click OK.

+vOneCloud ships with a default of 2 CPUs and 2 GB of RAM, and as such it has been certified for infrastructures of the following dimensions:

+- Up to 4 vCenters
+- Up to 40 ESXs managed by each vCenter
+- Up to a 1.000 VMs in total, each vCenter managing up to 250 VMs
+- Up to 100 users, being the concurrent limit 10 users accessing the system simultaneously

+.. note:: For infrastructures exceeding the aforementioned limits, we recommend an installation of OpenNebula from scracth on a bare metal server, using the `vCenter drivers <http://docs.opennebula.org/4.10/administration/virtualization/vcenterg.html>`__